Updated on January 27, 2023

 - Monthly: Have a small file basket near where your kids empty out their backpacks and have them place all papers to save in the basket.
 Go through the school basket once a month and file any papers you want to save and scan any others you want a record of but plan on recycling.

 - Yearly: Would you rather go through them once at the end of the school year, instead?
 Designate a large tote to hold the papers until the end of the year.
 Once school is out, use the method above for choosing which papers to keep and to get rid of.

 Helpful tip: If you are having a hard time letting go, use the monthly or yearly method of sorting and purging.
 It is a lot easier to let go when you have a huge stack of similar papers in front of you, rather than looking at each item individually.

-Notes for parents.
-Papers my kids bring home that are for the parents – permission slips, field trip information, weekly or monthly newsletters, order forms, etc. must be gone through as well.
+Papers my kids bring home that are for parents – permission slips, field trip information, weekly or monthly newsletters, order forms, etc. must be gone through as well.

-I used to place all the papers in my home management binder.
-They would either get filed in the correct month in my planning section or in the child section if it was not time sensitive.
-This worked well when my son was the only child in school, but with two kids at different schools, it was not convenient to get the binder out every day to punch holes in the papers and then file.
+I place all the papers in my home management binder.
+They get filed in the correct month in my planning section or in the child section if it was not time-sensitive.
+I go through my planning section several times a month so I don’t miss anything.

-Helpful tip: Sign permission slips and fill out forms right away as you receive them.
+Helpful tip: Sign permission slips and fill out forms as soon as you receive them.
 Add the dates and times to your calendar.
-Place them in your child’s backpack to go back the next day.
+Have your child place them in their backpack to go back the next day.
 You won’t have to worry about missing a deadline.